Shoes for Memories

 It was not hard to tell which house was having the sale, only one had the front lawn covered

-and we carefully ignored each other, adhering to the unspoken yard sale hunter's code.
-I
+We carefully ignored each other, adhering to the unspoken yard sale hunter's code.

-walked up the driveway, cautiously surveying the litter, searching for that coveted prize.
-The
+I walked up the driveway, cautiously surveying the litter, searching for that one coveted prize.

 In the garage there were makeshift tables made of planks on top of sawhorses.
 I quickly